-- Evidence of site control and a site map - Multifamily Workbook(s)7 - To be considered for a 9% HTC project or a deferred loan with 4% HTCs, the HTC Info and Determination of Credit tabs in the Multifamily Workbook must be completed. - General Certification Form for Project Owner/Sponsor - Architectural submissions that meet Minnesota Housing's Rental Housing Design and Construction Standards - Pre-Application(s) eligibility determination, if applicable, for: - HUD Section 811 PRA - Innovative Construction Techniques (ICT) preference - All application materials and checklist items that are applicable to the project.
+- To be considered for a 9% HTC project or a deferred loan with 4% HTCs, the HTC Info and Determination of Credit tabs in the Multifamily Workbook must be completed. - General Certification Form for Project Owner/Sponsor - HTC Section 42 Certification Form, if applicable - Wage Theft Disclosure Certification Form and Wage Theft Prevention Verification - Architectural submissions that meet Minnesota Housing's Rental Housing Design and Construction Standards - Pre-Application(s) eligibility determination, if applicable, for: - HUD Section 811 PRA - o ICT selection criterion - All application materials and checklist items that are applicable to the project.
 The most current version of application forms can be found in Portal.
 Current versions are indicated in the instructions of the document or with footer dates consistent with the current funding round. - Submission of the Self-Scoring Worksheet on the Scoring Wizard in Portal - Development Team Qualification Forms and complete financial information.
-This includes the Qualifications of Sponsor and Qualification of Service Provider for applications that are primarily supportive housing. - Required application fee(s) as listed in the Multifamily Fee Remittance Form
+This includes the Qualifications of Sponsor and Qualification of Service Provider for applications that are primarily supportive housing - Required application fee(s) as listed in the Multifamily Fee Remittance Form